BalogunEzekiel/How-NLP-Powers-Human-Like-Understanding-in-Machines-From-Syntax-to-Semantics/README.md

 🧠 **NLP Projects Portfolio**

-Welcome to my Natural Language Processing (NLP) project — a curated collection of hands-on projects that showcase my skills in text processing, machine learning, and real-world language-based applications.
+Welcome to my Natural Language Processing (NLP) projects — a curated collection of hands-on projects that showcase my skills in text processing, machine learning, and real-world language-based applications.
 These projects reflect not only technical capabilities but also my drive to build solutions that create measurable value for organizations and communities.

 🔍 **Projects Included**